 Good to Know

-Horsetail Fall experiences a natural phenomena which occurs when the falls are backlit by the sunset, making them appear to be on fire.
+Horsetail Fall experiences a natural phenomenon when the falls are backlit by the sunset, making them appear to be on fire.

 Reservation Cost: $10 application fee per person, plus $10 if successful